ganeshnithyanandam/strParametrised-piggy-bank/README.md

 - Mom then puts 3000000 lovelave to Jill's piggy bank.
 - Dad uses `inspect` endpoint and sees that Jack's piggy bank now has the lovelace he put.
 - Jack empties his piggy bank using the `empty` endpoint.
-- With `inspect`, it can be seen that Jack's piggy bank has been emptied
+- With `inspect`, it can be seen that Jack's piggy bank has been emptied while Jill still has 3M lovelace in hers.
 - Finally, Jill empties her piggy bank using the `empty` endpoint.